Glossary

 To be distinguished from induced and sequestered emissions.

 Within the Bilan Carbone®: an organisation can determine GHG sinks and reservoirs that capture and concentrate GHGs to prevent their release into the atmosphere (forest growth, soil preservation, etc.).
-The organisation must not subtract these sequestered or negative emissions from total emissions, but may account for them and, if applicable, report them separately.
+The organisation shall not deduct these sequestered or negative emissions from total emissions, but may account for them and, if applicable, report them separately.

-To be distinguished from induced and avoided emissions
+See definition of To be distinguished from induced and avoided emissions.

 Operated emissions and non-operated emissions

-• So-called "operated" emissions are those directly generated by activities under an organisation's direct control.
-This includes emissions from the organisation's installations, its vehicle fleet, leased and used assets, etc. These emissions are considered as "direct emissions" in the emissions classification according to ISO 14064.
+characterised as: The so-called "operated" emissions are those directly generated by activities under an organisation's direct control.
+This includes emissions from the organisation's installations, its vehicle fleet, leased and used assets, etc. These emissions are considered as "

-• "Held" emissions refer to direct emissions from categories for which the organisation owns the assets or equipment.
-These emissions are considered as "direct emissions" in the emissions classification according to ISO 14064.
+chevron-rightThe "owned" emissions refer to direct emissions of categories for which the organisation owns the assets or equipment.
+These emissions are considered as "hashtag

 Vehicle, tool, implement or machine, fixed or mobile, which can be defined within a geographic boundary or an organisational entity.

-Person(s) responsible for the verification and validation of the assessment.
+Person(s) responsible for verification and validation of the assessment.
 The entire evaluation team is trained in the Bilan Carbone® method.
 The evaluation team is led by an evaluation lead.
-They are trained and certified in the assessment of assessments.
+They are trained and certified in the evaluation of assessments.

 The entire team meets the following competencies and principles: